karim-20-maker/ApisFoodics/README.md

      # CMD ====>  mvn clean test   from the level of project Ex (cd Downloads/ ApisFoodics)
      # or we can run TestRunner class    <cucumberOption.TestRunner>
      # we will find cucumber HTML Reporort created inside target/Reports/cucumber/html.html
+     # also i attached screenshot with latest run report

   # **Target** :-